aguliyev/python_template/README.md

 The aim is to have:

-- fully agnostic: docker-compose, dockerfile, built image.having the same command to run everywhere, but entrypoint working differently based on passed environment.
+- fully agnostic: docker-compose, dockerfile, built image.
+Having the same command to run everywhere, but entrypoint working differently based on passed environment.
 - non-secrets consolidated in env files in repo and passed to container.
 - secrets as env vars from host runtime and/or from a file (outside from repo), all passed to container.
+- kubernetes ready
 - all this code clean and well-organized.
-- multistage build is an option, but IMHO becomes redundant.
+- multistage build is an option, but redundant.

 # make commands